roblesterjr04/EloquentSalesForce/docs/README.md

 ## Soft Deletes

-SalesForce already handles soft-deleting - What the package now does is expose the traditional soft-delete methods that Eloquent has to query upon trashed elements.
+SalesForce already handles soft-deleting natively on every object.
+ElSF expose the traditional soft-delete methods that Eloquent has to query upon trashed elements.

 ```php